As some of these stories point out, the threat of being buried alive is still a very terrifying and valid concern.

 The medical examiner ruled that Jessica died of asphyxiation and that she’d managed to poke two holes in the trash bag before she ran out of oxygen.
 Her fingers were sticking out of the holes when they uncovered the bag.
 Buried inside with Jessica was her favorite stuffed animal” a purple dolphin Couey let her bring along when he abducted her.

 As much of a gut-punch as this story is, we can take some solace in where this landed Couey.
 He was caught, prosecuted, and sentenced to death – though he didn’t live to see his execution.
-Couey died of cancer (some sources cite the unpleasant anal variety) in prison.
+Couey died of cancer in prison.

 Earlier, at his sentencing court date, Couey mentioned that he would apologize to Jessica in heaven.
 “I have bad news,” Jessica’s father, Mark Lunsford, said, “I don’t think you’re going to make it there.”

 Kentucky’s Hickman Courier reported that a young lady by the name of Anna Hockwalt was dressing for her brother’s wedding and sat down to rest in the kitchen.
 When someone checked in on her a few minutes later, she was still there – her “head leaning against the wall and apparently lifeless,” the paper reported.

 Medical aid arrived, and the doctor assumed she was dead when he couldn’t revive her.
-Anna’s generally nervous nature and the fact that she suffered from heart palpitations was the flimsy cause of death.
+Anna’s generally nervous nature and the fact that she suffered from heart palpitations was the cause of death.
 However, this assumption didn’t sit well with some of Anna’s friends, who thought her ears still looked pink as though blood was flowing through them.

 Anna was buried the next day, and her friends told her parents of their earlier observation.
 Of course, this perplexed her parents to the point of having her dug back up.
 They found the worst-case scenario: Anna’s body was turned onto its side, fingers gnawed almost to the bone, and hair torn out by the handful.

 Now that you’ve read excruciating cases of people being buried alive, read about the strangest deaths in history.
 Then learn about the Japanese monks who mummified themselves while still alive.